 Maybe the thought, “Well, if they have it all together, then why don’t I?!?” creeps its way in.
 It can burrow so deep in your mind like a tick.
 It seems like it’s impossible to get rid of.

 But here’s the thing.
 You CAN get over your negativity rut!
 I have a few things I’d like for you to be open to trying.

 What I ask as you read through these suggestions is to actually give them a try.
 I know it’s sometimes easier to say that a solution isn’t possible for you because of different situations.
 But I promise, if you allow yourself to be open to the idea of these tips working for you, then you will see a shift in mindset.

 If you’re feeling a steady stream of negativity come in, then the important first step is to acknowledge your feelings.

 This may seem obvious as hell, but hear me out.
-When we’re in the midst of our negative thoughts, it’s like a your attention becomes a magnet to every little thing that goes wrong.
+When we’re in the midst of our negative thoughts, it’s like your attention becomes a magnet to every little thing that goes wrong.
 Like you notice more toxic people in your life or traffic sucks more today.

 Then when you see something that triggers your feelings, you get consumed by the feeling.

 How many times when you feel anger, fear, or irritation and you say, “I’m angry” or “I’m so irritated right now”

 It’s like you’re identifying your whole mind, body, and soul as that one emotion.
 But I’m here to remind you that you’re more than one bad feeling!